DerpHerpenstein/src20-shackle/README.md

 The CPID that the SRC-20 is being shackled to:
 1. Must be a valid stamp
 2. Must have a locked supply
-3. Must have a value of 1
+3. Must have a supply of 1
 4. Must not be divisible